University of San Francisco Staff Council Bylaws

-The Vision of the Staff Council is to be an inclusive voice for all staff members at USF and to be a deliberative body offering appropriate recommendations to the University President and Cabinet that address staff concerns while providing enriching and informative experiences for staff to better contribute towards the University’s Mission, Vision and Strategic Plan.
+The Vision of the Staff Council is to be an inclusive and transparent voice for all staff members at USF and to be a deliberative body offering appropriate recommendations to the University President and Cabinet that address staff concerns while providing enriching and informative experiences for staff to better contribute towards the University’s Mission, Vision and Strategic Plan.

 The bylaws and other policies of University of San Francisco regarding employee conduct and the structure and function of campus organizations shall apply to this organization.
 The Staff Council shall study, consider, and exchange ideas concerning any matter affecting University staff.

 Section 2.
 Voiding of Bylaws

 If any bylaw is found to conflict with a policy of University of San Francisco or of another authority having jurisdiction, the said bylaw shall be considered void and be reviewed under the amendment procedure as outlined in the bylaws.

 These bylaws supersede any prior existing bylaws of the University of San Francisco Staff Council, if they exist.

 These bylaws shall be posted and maintained by the Staff Council Clerk on the USF website.
 Members shall be familiarized with these bylaws before installation to the Staff Council.

 The Staff Council shall be composed of ~23 voting members and shall strive to ensure that Unionized Staff hold between 4-6 seats, Non-Represented Staff hold between 13-17 seats, and that there is representation in each Equal Employment Opportunity (EEO) job category.
 Staff from Contracted Affiliate Groups are not eligible to hold a seat.